We Tested the Best Humidifiers and Our Top Pick Covers the Largest Square Footage We’ve Seen

 Tips for Using a Humidifier for Large Rooms

-Anyone looking to regulate humidity inside a home by using a humidifier will need to take time to learn how to work with its settings.
-The first setting they need to get familiar with is the one that controls the amount of moisture that is emitted into a room.
+Anyone looking to regulate humidity inside a home by using a humidifier will need to take time to learn how to work with the settings of their selected unit.
+The most important setting to learn is the humidity setting, if the unit includes a humidistat.
 It is recommended that this setting be kept under 50 percent to avoid the growth of mold and mildew.

-Using purified or distilled water (instead of tap water) prevents unsavory particles from filtering through the humidifier and circulating in the air.
-Also, cleaning the humidifier regularly (at least once a week) can keep it functioning properly.
+Using purified or distilled water instead of tap water prevents unsavory particles from filtering through the humidifier and circulating in the air and leaving dust on furniture.
+Also, cleaning the humidifier at least once a week can keep it functioning properly.

 • Before refilling the humidifier’s tank, be sure the tank is completely dry and empty to avoid standing water and mold.